Rules and Terms

 5.1.
 For his/her Registration to the Challenge, each Innovator must open a user account on taikai.network and must indicate the following:

 - A valid email address

 To complete his/her Registration in the Challenge, the Innovator must opt-in on the box indicating that he/she accepts the Challenge Regulations.

 A confirmation email containing a confirming link is sent to the Innovator’s listed email address.
 Once his/her account is confirmed, the Innovator can freely participate and complete their profiles.

-8.2.
-Every date clearly defined in these Rules and the Challenge is in the PST time zone, and refers to the year 2022.
+6.2.
+Every date clearly defined in these Rules and the Challenge is in the Pacific Standard time zone (GMT), and refers to the year 2022.